-NOTE: To clear an erroneous entry press the CLEAR key.
+NOTE: To clear an incorrect entry press the CLEAR key.

-- 2. Immerse the probe tip into the sample liquid.
-Ensure that the probe is immersed to a depth that is at least 1.5 times the tip diameter.
+- 1. Immerse the microtip half way into the sample.
 If the probe is immersed to an insufficient depth, air will be injected into the sample, causing the sample to foam.
-Processing at a lower intensity setting without foam is more effective than processing the sample with foam as ultrasonic cavitation will be diminished.
-Decreasing the intensity setting, increasing the processing time, and lowering the sample temperature will usually prevent foaming.
-Also ensure that the probe tip is not touching the wall of the sample vessel as it may be damaged and it will not vibrate properly. - 3.
-The Ultrasonic Processor is now ready for continuous operation.
+Also ensure that the probe tip is not touching the wall of the sample vessel as it may be damaged and it will not vibrate properly. - The Ultrasonic Processor is now ready for continuous operation.
 To energize the ultrasonics, press the START key or the footswitch.
 To de-energize the ultrasonics, press the STOP key or release the footswitch.
 If the Time or Pulse functions must be used, refer to the appropriate paragraphs below.